Ewoitas/UrbanCompleteStreetQuality-Woitas/README.md

 **Data Sources / Acknowledgments:**

-All data used for this analysis was taken from the City of Calgary's Open Data Portal
+*All data used for this analysis was taken from the City of Calgary's Open Data Portal*

+City of Calgary. (n.d.).
+City of Calgary’s Open Data Portal.
+Open Calgary. https://data.calgary.ca/

 City of Calgary.
 (2016).
 Calgary Bikeways [Data set].
 City of Calgary Open Data Portal.
 Retrieved September 24, 2025, from https://data.calgary.ca/Transportation-Transit/Calgary-Bikeways/jjqk-9b73/about_data